Find Affordable College Courses

 179 Yearly Graduations

 Solano Community College tops the list of the most popular school in the U.S. for biomedical science majors who are seeking their associate degree.
 Each year, around 9,200 students seeking various degrees attend the university.
-During the 2020-2021 academic year, 179 people received their associate degree in biomedical science from Solano College.
-Of these students, 88% were women and 73% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 179 people received their associate degree in biomedical science from Solano College.
+About 85% of this group were women, and 84% were students from an underrepresented racial-ethnic group.

 #2